hammerlab/cytokit/README.md

 ## Cytokit

-Cytokit is a processing and analysis toolkit for analyzing high-dimensional microscopy images.
+Cytokit is an image processing toolkit for analyzing high-dimensional microscopy acquisitions.
 The majority of the operations provided within Cytokit are intended to run as trained deep learning models or other computational graphs on top of TensorFlow so as to exploit GPU acceleration for processing terabyte-sized experiments.